yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/bestpracticedevdoc.md

 weight: 70
 date: 2020-03-16
 description: >
     This is a compilation of some best practices to observe when developing Axway product's documentation.
-This is a live document, which you can contribute if you have any suggestion to improve it.
 ---

 ## Organizing your documentation

-Present your documentation it in a way that’s easy to read, usable and helpful for customers.
+Present your documentation in a way that it's easy to read, and usable and helpful for customers.

 ### Navigation menus hierarchical structure

 Clear navigation is highly usable, it helps the user to navigate through your website.
-Think about what are the main topics that the user will be searching for, and under those, what specific questions or documents will they be looking for.
+Think about what are the main topics that the user will be searching for, and under those, what specific questions or documents they will be looking for.

-Organize the same type of content in the same bulk, for example, you can add all the Installation and Upgrade manuals (for all your products) to the Installation instructions menu.
-This make it easier to a user who is looking for instructions on how to install your products to find the related information in one place.
+Organize the same type of content in the same bulk, for example, you can add all the Installation and Upgrade manuals of your products to the **Installation instructions** menu.
+This make it easier to find all information related to installation in one place.

 More than three levels can make the menu item confusing to navigate.

-**Examples**\
+Examples:

 * [Kubernetes Troubleshooting](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/troubleshooting-kubeadm/)
 * [Kong Enterprise Documentation](https://docs.konghq.com/enterprise/)